swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 * Reduced the visibility of the synthesized storage property to `private`, and expanded upon potential future directions to making it more visible.
 * Removed the restriction banning property wrappers from having names that match the regular expression `_*[a-z].*`.
 * `Codable`, `Hashable`, and `Equatable` synthesis are now based on the backing storage properties, which is a simpler model that gives more control to the authors of property wrapper types.
-* Improved type inference for property wrapper types and clarified that the type of the `value` property is used as part of this inference.
+* Improved type inference for property wrapper types and clarified that the type of the `wrappedValue` property is used as part of this inference.
 See the "Type inference" section.
+* Renamed the `value` property to `wrappedValue` to avoid conflicts.

 ## Acknowledgments